ffissore/geoip-rs/README.md

 ### Dataset

 geoip-rs uses the free dataset provided by [maxmind](https://www.maxmind.com).
-They are not bundled: you have to download it separately.
+It's not bundled: you have to download it separately.

 Download "GeoLite2 City" dataset in binary format from [here](https://dev.maxmind.com/geoip/geoip2/geolite2/#Downloads) and unzip it.